Zzh-tju/DIoU-SSD-pytorch/README.md

 Distance-IoU Loss: Faster and Better Learning for Bounding Box Regression (AAAI 2020)

 # SSD_FPN_DIoU,CIoU in PyTorch
 The code references [SSD: Single Shot MultiBox Object Detector, in PyTorch](https://github.com/amdegroot/ssd.pytorch), [mmdet](https://github.com/open-mmlab/mmdetection) and [**JavierHuang**](https://github.com/JaryHuang).
-Currently, some experiments are carried out on the VOC dataset, if you want to train your own dataset, you can refer to the part of training-yourself-dataset.
+Currently, some experiments are carried out on the VOC dataset, if you want to train your own dataset, more details can be refer to the links above.

 If you use this work, please consider citing: